 I’ve made a lot of changes to CartoonChurch during 2020 – this page is a summary.

 Pay what you can afford: I’d like everyone to be able to be able to use CartoonChurch resources during what is going to be a challenging time for churches, and for clergy in particular.
 So, for 2020 I’ve moved the site to a ‘Pay what you can afford’ system – full price is still the same, or there’s a half price option if that is more doable, or a free licence for those that couldn’t justify buying a licence at the current time.
 Please take advantage of this if you need to – I don’t want anyone not to use my work because of the cost.
 At the moment I’m doing this through a coupon system – see details of the codes to use on the How to use the cartoons page.
-If you’ve recently bought a licence from me but would have made use of this offer please let me know, and if you have any technical problems signing up please get in touch.
+If you have any technical problems signing up please get in touch.

-2020 cartoons: I’m beginning to gather resources particularly suitable for the current time, which will be in the 2020 cartoons section.
-I’m hoping to produce more, to include worksheets and cartoons, if I can.
-In the meantime the existing worksheets section might also be useful.
+2020 cartoons: I’m gathering resources particularly suitable for the current time in the 2020 cartoons section.
+I’m hoping to produce more, to include worksheets, colouring pages and cartoons.
+The existing worksheets section might also be useful.

 Other updates to CartoonChurch.com for 2020: